-Video customer support software mitigates this issue, offering the customer convenience, flexibility, and most importantly security, building further confidence with their chosen financial service.
+Video customer support software mitigates this issue, offering the customer convenience, flexibility, and most importantly security, building further confidence with their chosen digital banking service.

-Rather than leaving their customers to explore their website alone, video customer support enables agents to provide face-to-face demonstrations with ease.
+Rather than leaving their customers to explore their website alone, video customer support enables advisors to provide face-to-face demonstrations with ease.

 In turn, this helps to build a professional brand image, and improves customer relations and loyalty.

-As we’ve seen from retailers like Bravissimo, providing your site’s visitors with video also diminishes live chat queues, chat abandonment rates, and increases remote sales.
+As we’ve seen from retailers like Bravissimo, providing your site’s visitors with video also diminishes live chat queues, customer drop-off rate, and increases remote sales.